CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/01-Pre-requisite.md

 - The domain name will be the suffix of your lab user account (for example: If your lab user account is ***odl_user_189588@azurehol1057.onmicrosoft.com***, the domain will be ***azurehol1057.onmicrosoft.com***.)

 - When you provision Azure ADDS, it creates a group named "AAD DC Administrators" in Azure Active Directory.
-Members of this group are allowed to be able to join WVD Sessions Hosts to Azure ADDS.
+Members of this group are allowed to be able to join AVD Sessions Hosts to Azure ADDS.
 Your lab account is already a member of this group.